ds4se/chapters/abramhindle/energymining.md

 idle consumption is useful during analysis to determine what impact changes might have on implementation of non-functional requirements.

+### Statistical Analysis

+Repeat measurements cause 1 problem, there is no longer 1 measurement, there are many.
+Thus summary statistics must be employed to describe the distribution of measurements.
+There is one saving grace, energy measurements are of physical phenomena and the Normal (or Gaussian) distribution works quite well to model natural measurements and natural errors in measurement.
+Thus the variance and mean are two reasonable descriptors of our multiple runs.
+Furthermore the central limit theorm states that means of means tend to be a normal distribution.
+Thus we can assume normal distributions while measuring energy for 1 system and we can use tests, such as Student's T-test to compare two distributions of measurements to see if they are statistically significantly different.
+Without tools such as T-test we would not have much confidence to determine if distribution's were different or not based on random chance.

 ### Exceptions

 To err is human and to throw uncaught exceptions is to execute